gleblebedev/rbfx_wiki/Scene-Rendering-Pipeline.md

 # Render Pipeline

-`RenderPipeline` is root level scene component that manages rendering pipeline and keeps current rendering settings.
+`RenderPipeline` is the root level scene component that manages scene rendering and keeps current rendering settings.
-`RenderPipeline` spawns one `RenderPipelineView` per viewport containing rendered scene.
+`RenderPipeline` spawns one `RenderPipelineView` per viewport rendering this scene.
 `RenderPipeline` doesn't do any rendering logic on its own, `RenderPipelineView` does actual rendering.

 TODO: Support of multiple `RenderPipeline` objects in one scene may be implemented using view masks on demand.

-Component `RenderPipeline` or its derived component should be present in the root node of the `Scene` in order to execute scene rendering pipeline.
+`RenderPipeline` or derived component should be present in the root node of the `Scene` in order to render scene.
 If no such component exists and legacy render is disabled, new instance of `RenderPipeline` component is created automatically.

 # Default `RenderPipeline`